The Action of Young Subgroups on the Partition Complex: An EHP Sequence for Commutative Monoid Spaces

 The \textit{augmentation ideal functor} $I_{(-)} :\mathbf{CMon}_{ }^{J,aug} \rightarrow \mathbf{CMon}_{ }^{J,nu}$ takes an augmented monoid space $A\rightarrow S^0$ and assigns the preimage of the basepoint $0\in S^0$.
 Every $J$-graded nonunital commutative monoid space $X$ gives rise to a unital augmented monoid space $S^0\vee {X}$ by adding a disjoint unit $1$.
 The functors $I$ and $S^0 \vee (-)$ do \textit{not} assemble to an equivalence.

-We can carry out a similar construction starting with the symmetric monoidal model category $(\sSet_ \ast,\wedge, S^0)$ of pointed simplicial sets and follow Quillen to define a model structure on its category $\mathbf{SCM}^J_{ }$ of $J$-graded simplicial commutative monoids.
-Weak equivalences and fibrations are again defined using the forgetful functor to $\sSet_\ast^J$.
-Again, there is an augmented version $\mathbf{SCM}^{J,aug}$ and a nonunital variant $\mathbf{SCM}^{J,nu}$.
+We can carry out a similar construction for the symmetric monoidal model category $(\sSet_ \ast,\wedge, S^0)$ of pointed simplicial sets, following Quillen to define a model structure on its category $\mathbf{SCM}^J_{ }$ of $J$-graded simplicial commutative monoids.
+Weak equivalences and fibrations are defined using the forgetful functor to $\sSet_\ast^J$.
+Again, there is are augmented/nonunital \mbox{versions $\mathbf{SCM}^{J,aug}$, $\mathbf{SCM}^{J,nu}$.}